phiamo/MopaBootstrapBundle/README.md

 [![Coverage Status](https://coveralls.io/repos/phiamo/MopaBootstrapBundle/badge.svg)](https://coveralls.io/r/phiamo/MopaBootstrapBundle)

-MopaBootstrapBundle is a collection of code to integrate twitter's bootstrap (http://twitter.github.com/bootstrap/) as easy as possible into your symfony2 (http://www.symfony.com) Project.
+MopaBootstrapBundle is a collection of code to integrate twitter's bootstrap (http://twitter.github.com/bootstrap/) as easy as possible into your symfony (http://www.symfony.com) Project.

 To use MopaBootstrapBundle and Twitter's Bootstrap 3 in your project add it via [composer](Resources/doc/install/1-getting-started.md)